ryukau/VSTPlugins/docs/manual/CubicPadSynth/CubicPadSynth_en.md

 Note that refreshing wavetable stops sound.
 It also interrupts MIDI notes.

 ## Change Log
+- 0.1.4
+  - Fixed a bug that refreshing wavetable before parameters are loaded at launch.
 - 0.1.3
   - Fixed a bug that some shortcuts are disabled for BarBox.
 - 0.1.2